 How Do I Add An Outlet to Existing Electrical Wiring?

-How to add an Additional Electric Outlet: Before tapping into an existing circuit to add power for an outlet the line must be verified that it is in fact an outlet circuit and not a line use for switching a light fixture or similar application.
+How to add Another Electric Outlet: Before tapping into an existing circuit to add power for an outlet the line must be verified that it is in fact an outlet circuit and not a line use for switching a light fixture or similar application.

 Electrical Wiring for an Outlet

 - I connected all white to white, black to black and ground to ground.

 Background: John, a Homeowner from Cape Coral, Florida.

 Thanks for your electrical wiring question John.